tdolby-at-uk-ibm-com/ace-bdd-cucumber/README.md

 session; see https://github.com/trevor-dolby-at-ibm-com/ace-vnc-devcontainer for details on how to access the toolkit.

+There is also an ace-minimal container (run via the "New with options" menu) that will run only the command line (no toolkit) but should start in around 20 seconds.

 ## Details

 Some issues arise when running Cucumber in ACE v12: